mcandre/alluvial/README.md

 ## Extensions

 User applications may implement a variety of high level algorithms in terms of low level operators.
+A few examples:

 * INC (via ADD with 1): Increment A
 * DEC (via ADD with -1): Decrement A